 - With an authorized representative – Especially if you’re pressed for time, a relative or a friend in the Philippines can be the best person you can count on to do everything on your behalf.
-All you need to do is send that person a signed authorization letter along with the requirements.
+All you need to do is send that person a signed authorization letter and the other requirements.

-- Without an authorized representative – Only choose this route if you really don’t have anyone in the Philippines whom you can trust to do the application/renewal for you.
-Basically, this option involves going to the Philippine Embassy in your host country, securing all the needed requirements, and sending the documents to the main NBI clearance center at UN Avenue in Manila.
+- Without an authorized representative – Only choose this route if you don’t have anyone in the Philippines you can trust to make the application/renewal.
+This option involves going to the Philippine Embassy in your host country, securing all the requirements, and sending the documents to the main NBI clearance center at UN Avenue in Manila.

 The succeeding sections provide a rundown of the procedures you’d expect for each of these two options.

 - Complete all the requirements as listed earlier.

 - Send all the requirements, including the authorization letter, to your chosen representative in the Philippines.